datawire/ambassador-docs/docs/edge-stack/2.1/topics/running/host-crd.md

   - The `hostname` must be reachable from the internet so the CA can check `POST` to an endpoint in $AESproductName$.
   - Wildcard domains are not supported.
+  - An HTTP `Listener` on port 8080 is required for ACME

 ### `tlsSecret` enables TLS termination